4Soft-de/harness-model/docs/index.md

 ## Cross-cutting

 - [API Evolution](api-evolution.md) — how public API is replaced without breaking downstream
-  consumers: version-suffixed modules, and the deprecate-and-delegate pattern for superseded concepts.
+  consumers: version-suffixed modules, the deprecate-and-delegate pattern for superseded concepts, and how deprecations in the models themselves differ from it.

 ## Module-level documents